WonderfulToolchain/agbpack/README.md

 * Unmodified zlib-licensed code from the compressor [aPultra](https://github.com/emmanuel-marty/apultra) by Emmanuel Marty,
 * MIT-licensed code from the library libdivsufsort by Yuta Mori.

-THe runtime code appended to executables is zlib-licensed.
+The runtime code appended to executables is zlib-licensed.
 It also includes the aPlib decompression routine by Dan Weiss, [placed in the public domain](https://github.com/emmanuel-marty/apultra/pull/2).
 As such, no additional licensing requirements are placed on distribution of binaries created using agbpack.